bpampuch/terraform-cluster/README.md

 Each element of the external array corresponds to a particular compute instance, therefore the size of this array should equal `count` parameter.
 Each inner array is a set of volume names which should be attached to the compute instance.

+Because of current Terraform limitations it's unsafe to use openstack_blockstorage_volume_v2 with for_each (this is errorprone and can change the order of volumes, eg. /dev/vdb can become /dev/vdc).
+This module has a workaround to preserve the order, but limits the amount of volumes which can be attached to a single compute instance to 10.

 Imagine we create 4 compute instances (`count` = 4) and we want to attach two "external" volumes for each instance (one for logs and another for db data).
 Assuming their names are logs1, db1, logs2, db2, logs3, db3, logs4, db4 we can do this with the following syntax:
 ```
 attach_volumes = [ ["logs1", "db1"], ["logs2", "db2"], ["logs3", "db3"], ["logs4", "db4"] ]